things to do in Granada

 Visit the Alhambra

-We have to start with Alhambra as you simply can’t visit Granada and not go to the most popular sight-seeing location.
+We have to start with the Alhambra as you simply can’t visit Granada and not go to one of the most popular tourist attractions in Spain.
+If you only have 24 hours in Granada, make sure the Alhambra is at the top of your list!

 The Alhambra palace and fortress sits high up on the hilltop, overlooking the city and the River Darro, so you literally can’t miss it.
 Building started in 1238 and was further developed in the centuries that followed by both the Moors and the Christians.